 - The overload may not be properly secured.
 This can cause the load to shift while driving, causing the driver to lose control

 - Overloads, especially if they are unsecured, are more likely to spill cargo onto the roadways, creating havoc for everyone around

-If you were injured, or if a family member was killed, our Ohio truck overload attorneys have the successful track record you can count on.
 We work with professionals in a variety of disciplines to determine the exact cause of the truck accident.
-Our lawyers study all the police and investigate reports.
-Our firm works with your medical team to understand your diagnosis, prognosis, and treatment.
-Crandall & Pera Law has offices in Chagrin Falls, Cincinnati, Cleveland, Columbus, Chesterland, and across Ohio.
-Call us at 877-686-8879 for a free consultation.
+Our lawyers study all the police and investigative reports.
+Our firm works with your medical team to understand your diagnosis, prognosis and treatment.
+Crandall & Pera Law has offices in Chagrin Falls, Cincinnati, Cleveland, Columbus, Chesterland and across Ohio.
+Call us at 855-444-6651 for a free consultation.
 You can also request an appointment by filling out our contact form.